girder/girder/docs/developer-cookbook.rst

 Downloading external data files for test cases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In some cases, it is necessary to perform a test on a file that is too big store inside a repository.
-For tests such as these, Girder provides a way to link to test files served at `<https://midas3.kitware.com>`_ and have them automatically downloaded and cached during the build stage.
-To add a new external file, first make an account at `<https://midas3.kitware.com>`_ and upload a publicly accessible file.
-When viewing the items containing those files on Midas, there will be a link to "Download key file" appearing as a key icon.
-This file contains the MD5 hash of the file contents and can be committed inside the ``tests/data/`` directory of Girder's repository.
+In some cases, it is necessary to perform a test on a file that is too big to store inside a repository.
+For tests such as these, Girder provides a way to link to test files served at `<https://data.kitware.com>`_ (or any Girder instance with the ``hashsum_download`` plugin enabled) and have them automatically downloaded and cached during the build stage, while storing only the SHA512 hashsum of the test file in the source repository as a "key file".

+To add a new external file, first make an account at `<https://data.kitware.com>`_ and upload a publicly accessible file (ideally to the ``Girder`` collection, which you can request access to in your feature's GitHub pull request).
+Then, while viewing the newly created item page, open the file info dialog for the test file (by clicking the "i" icon to "Show info", next to the file), then click the "SHA-512" field's key icon to "Download key file".
+Save and commit this downloaded key file to the ``tests/data/`` directory of Girder's repository.
 This file can then be listed as an optional ``EXTERNAL_DATA`` argument to the ``add_python_test`` function to have the file downloaded as an extra build step.
 As an example, consider the file currently used for testing called ``tests/data/test_file.txt.md5``.
-To use this file in you test, you would add the test as follows
+To use this file in you test, you would add the test as follows:

 .. code-block:: cmake